ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-d the home of the brave.
+ the home of the brave.
 long may it
 wave
 And where is the/oc that (4) so Tauntingly swore